Weegham Park to Wrigley Field

 William Wrigley Jr. for only $6,000.
 Bobby Dorr lived in the building rent-free from 1923 until

-his death according to Rare Chicago.
+his death according to an online news feed called Rare Chicago.
 The Evanston branch of the Chicago/Milwaukee/St. Paul railroad predates Wrigley Field by almost 60 years.
 This branch of the RR is now covered by buildings and pavement. - East Lake View by Matt Nickerson

 Football at Wrigley?